Skatteetaten/terraform-nomad-trino/example/presto_cluster/README.md

 # Presto cluster example
 The current directory contains terraform related files that use the module in `../../`.
-The example module spins up presto in [cluster mode](../conf/nomad/presto.hcl) having one worker.
+The example module spins up Presto in [cluster mode](../conf/nomad/presto.hcl) having one worker.
 It uses vault as the shared secret provider.
 For more details check [main.tf](./main.tf).

 ## Modules in use